luislopez-dev/Razor-Pages-TDD-CI-Template-for-.NET/README.md

 ## Structure

+### Business

-**Business**: Contains the core business rules.
+<strong>Contains the core business rules.</strong>

+This layer will be renamed to Domain in future updates when DDD principles are introduced into the project.

+### Application

-**Application**: Defines the application services and coordinates communication between the presentation layer and the business logic.
+Defines the application services and coordinates communication between the presentation layer and the business logic.

+#### Infrastructure

-**Infrastructure**: Implements technical details such as data access and external services.
+Implements technical details such as data access and external services.

+### Presentation

-**Presentation**: Contains the Razor Pages and the logic that handles user interaction.
+Contains the Razor Pages and the logic that handles user interaction.

 <img width="578" height="404" alt="520527297-0764a3f9-4737-4d57-aae4-deaf11605441" src="https://github.com/user-attachments/assets/43d80601-16a6-4d89-8933-d0ae8cf0a267" />